If you’ve tried to do the washing up only to find there’s no hot water again, it could be a sign your boiler’s cut out.

 Reason 2: The boiler’s expansion vessel is faulty

 Some combi boilers have what’s known as an ‘expansion vessel’ nearby.
 An expansion vessel is a small additional tank that’s used to take up any expansion caused when the water in your system heats up.
-If this tank’s got a fault, it could mean that it’s either letting air into the system, or it’s letting water out – neither of which are good news for your pressure.
+If this tank’s got a fault, it could mean that it’s either letting air into the system, or it’s letting water out – neither of which is good news for your pressure.

 How to check for a problem